CCOSTAN/Home-AssistantConfig/README.md

 * [SleepNumber Bed i8](http://amzn.to/2kxdXXI) - Has SleepIQ to track occupancy and sleep habits.
 Tied into HA.
 * [MX8 Zodiac Pool Robot](http://amzn.to/2nAGvPf) - Not YET hooked up HA, but working on it.
 * [Pi Zero](http://amzn.to/2ougZQ3) with [Wireless Nub](http://amzn.to/2q38rg4) running Pi-Hole and smacking down internet ads left and right!
-* [NodeMCU Development Boards](http://amzn.to/2ou0NON) hooked into the alarm system wires for [DIY alarm system](http://www.vmwareinfo.com/2017/06/building-my-home-alarm-system-hardware.html). - [DIY Motion Sensors](http://www.vmwareinfo.com/2017/11/yet-another-inexpensive-motion-sensor.htmll)
+* [NodeMCU Development Boards](http://amzn.to/2ou0NON) hooked into the alarm system wires for [DIY alarm system](http://www.vmwareinfo.com/2017/06/building-my-home-alarm-system-hardware.html). - [DIY Motion Sensors](http://www.vmwareinfo.com/2017/11/yet-another-inexpensive-motion-sensor.html)
+* [JuiceBox Pro 40 EVSE](http://amzn.to/2AIdSdx) - Used to Charge the Bolt EV.

 Lots of my gear comes from [BetaBound](https://goo.gl/0vxT8A) for Beta Testing and reviews.
 <a target='_blank' rel='nofollow' href='https://app.codesponsor.io/link/3MkgeKFUVKPNW45Vtwu9Abd4/CCOSTAN/Home-AssistantConfig'>